Aegis: Tethering a Blockchain with Primary-Chain Stake

-Communication with the primary chain is synchronous: All nodes observe the current state of the network and can issue transactions that are added to it within a bounded time~$\deltaPrimaryWrite$.
+Communication with the primary chain is synchronous: All nodes can observe the current state of the primary chain and issue transactions that are added to it within a bounded time~$\deltaPrimaryWrite$.
 This assumption is stronger than the one for internode communication, but it is more reasonable in this case because we rely on an already established primary chain.
-In practice, this assumption is achieved by choosing conservative bounds for the time it takes to write to the primary chain, even in times of congestion in the primary chain and perhaps even in the face of a DoS attack.
+In practice, this assumption is met by choosing conservative bounds for the time it takes to write to the primary chain, even in times of congestion in the primary chain and perhaps even in the face of a DoS attack.

 System behavior is orchestrated by a \emph{scheduler}.
 The scheduler determines message arrival times, subject to the constraints above.
 It also determines when nodes stake and unstake--to represent the fact this decision is exogenous to the protocol that the participating nodes execute.